python-trio/trio/docs/source/reference-core.rst

 .. literalinclude:: reference-core/channels-mpmc-fixed.py
    :emphasize-lines: 7, 9, 10, 12, 13

-This example demonstrates using the :meth:`SendChannel.clone
-<trio.abc.SendChannel.clone>` and :meth:`ReceiveChannel.clone
-<trio.abc.ReceiveChannel.clone>` methods.
-What these do is create
-copies of our endpoints, that act just like the original – except that they can be closed independently.
+This example demonstrates using the `MemorySendChannel.clone` and `MemoryReceiveChannel.clone` methods.
+What these do is create copies of our endpoints, that act just like the original – except that they can be closed independently.
 And the underlying channel is only closed after *all* the clones have been closed.
 So this completely solves our problem with shutdown, and if you run this program, you'll see it print its six lines of output and then exits cleanly.

 Notice a small trick we use: the code in ``main`` creates clone objects to pass into all the child tasks, and then closes the original